tenet-ac-za/safire.ac.za-website/content/safire/policy/participation/practice-note.md

 Moreover, SAFIRE is operated by a non-profit company (TENET) who's [memorandum of incorporation espouses these ideals](https://www.tenet.ac.za/about/our-purpose-and-constitution).
 As an NPC, TENET does not charge for its services in amounts exceeding what is required to recover the costs of delivering services.

-# REN Service Agreement
+# REN Master Service Agreement

-Sections 3.3.2, 11.3, and 11.5 make reference to TENET's REN Services Agreement, which acts as TENET's master services agreement for institutions that consume a variety of services.
-The Participation Agreement is designed to stand alone, but also to fulfil the role of a Service Description in the case where an institution has separately concluded the REN Services Agreement.
+Sections 3.3.2, 11.3, and 11.5 make reference to TENET's REN Master Service Agreement, which acts as TENET's master services agreement for institutions that consume a variety of services.
+The Participation Agreement is designed to stand alone, but also to fulfil the role of a Service Description in the case where an institution has separately concluded the REN Master Service Agreement.
+However, as of 9 December 2020, the REN Master Service Agreement always takes precidence.
+Moreover, on 4 December 2023, parts of SAFIRE's [governance]({{< ref "/safire/governance.md" >}}) were changed to better align with this agreement.

 ### Dispute resolution

-The clause in §11.5 references the REN Service Agreement's processes for dispute resolution, and concern has been raised that the "prevailing version" is not immediately clear.
+The clause in §11.5 references the REN Master Service Agreement's processes for dispute resolution, and concern has been raised that the "prevailing version" is not immediately clear.

-In the case where a Participant in SAFIRE is also a signatory of the REN Services Agreement (most universities, for instance), the prevailing version is the one most recently concluded between TENET and the Participant (we can supply a copy of this if necessary).
+In the case where a Participant in SAFIRE is also a signatory of the REN Master Service Agreement (most universities, for instance), the prevailing version is the one most recently concluded between TENET and the Participant (we can supply a copy of this if necessary).

 In cases where the Participant is not also a signatory, the prevailing version is the one distributed to our SLA Reference Group from time to time.
-However, if necessary to allay concerns about this, we can annexure the relevant sections from the REN Service Agreement to the Participation Agreement at the time of signature.
+However, if necessary to allay concerns about this, we can annexure the relevant sections from the REN Master Service Agreement to the Participation Agreement at the time of signature.

 # Variations